Justevv/finance/READMEReplication.md

 CREATE ROLE replica WITH LOGIN REPLICATION PASSWORD 'sa'; on master

 update pg_hba.conf in docker
-execute docker network inspect, and get subnet, then put this subnet to host    replication     all             172.21.0.0/1            trust
+execute "docker network inspect", and get "subnet", then put this subnet to host    replication     all             172.21.0.0/1            trust

 update postgresql.conf in docker